fetchai/agents-aea/docs/quickstart.md

 info: Echo Behaviour: teardown method called.
 ```

-### Write a test for the AEA
+### Write a Test for the AEA

 We can write an end-to-end test for the AEA utilising helper classes provided by the framework.

 ??? note "Writing tests:"
-    The following test class replicates the preceding demo and tests it's correct behaviour.
+    The following test class replicates the preceding demo and tests its correct behaviour.
 The `AEATestCase` classes are a tool for AEA developers to write useful end-to-end tests of their AEAs.

-    First, get the packages directory from the AEA repository (execute from the working directory which contains the <code>my_first_aea</code> folder):
+    First, get the `packages` directory from the AEA repository (execute from the working directory which contains the <code>my_first_aea</code> folder):

     ``` bash
     svn export https://github.com/fetchai/agents-aea.git/trunk/packages